 DBDOC should install and run perfectly fine on any virtual machine that otherwise meets our operating system requirements, using any hypervisor.
 The one potential complication is the USB security dongles that the DBDOC build system uses.
-If your VM hosting solution does not allow for attaching USB devices to VMs, you may need a third-party solution.
-Some possibilities are detailed below, although all require a machine that can have a USB device attached to it, and is reachable over a network by the machine the DBDOC build system will be running on.

 If you have any questions, require further help, or have any feedback, do not hesitate to contact GMCL.